mankarshubham81/GraphQL-App/README.md

 # GraphQL-App
-to Showcase graphql learnig, buliding graphQl application using apllo-server Tech Stack => React, garphQL
+to Showcase graphql learnig, buliding graphQl application using apllo-server.

+Tech Stack => React, garphQL

-GraphQL Application for Movie List
+A GraphQL Application for Movie List